cshadd/fetch-bot/README.md

 You may use any IDE of your choice to edit project files.
 We have included files for importing the project into Eclipse Oxygen or higher and Visual Studio 2017 or higher.
 These would be ``.project`` and ``fetch-bot.sln`` respectively.

 ## Installing The Project Software
 Before installing this project, you must make sure that you have installed all the dependencies necessary and have assembled the hardware correctly.
+This will overwrite any code on the Arduino.

 ### Easy Install
 Execute